Vieshoth/vieshoth.github.io/_posts/Linux/2016-11-25-partition.markdown

 2767,,0c
 EOF
 ```
-save it change the mode of the file and execute.
-It will does all the work for us.
-Ok now lets explore how does it work?
+save it, change the mode of the file and execute.

+This script will create partition, change the type of the partition and format it onbehalf of us.

+Let us analyse how does it do.

 The second line creates a variable and assigns the device which must be partitioned.

 The third line deletes the already availabe partition  table .

 The fifth line is where we actually going to partition.
-In the sixth line we create the first partition.
+In the sixth line we create our first partition.

 3 – starting byte of  the partition interms of MB